model-driven-devops/cml-lifecycle/docs/jenkins.md

 - <b> cml-node-cleanup.jenkinsfile </b>: This pipeline allows the user to set an environment variable that will maintain a fixed number of new images on the CML server at any given time.
 For example, if you request 4 and a 5th image is uploaded, it will use the Jenkins artifiact from the qcow-create pipeline to identify the oldest image and remove it from CML.
 If there is an issue with the artifact_record file, it will fall back on deleting the oldest version.

 ### cml-qcow-create.jenkinsfile
+This is currently under development.
+Right now, this pipeline will allow you to define a link in the script that points to a .img or .qcow2 file that already exists.
+It will download it, if it's a .img it will convert it to the proper format, name it, version it, and upload it as an artifact in Jenkins for retrival by the other pipelines.

+To define a different .img file,

 ### cml-image-update.jenkinsfile